EricJ19/stock-geometizer/README.md

 based on various factors such as buy recommendations, 3 year growth rate, 26 week price return, and others.

 The inner shape and color represent expert advise for the stock while the outer shape represents trends in firm performance such as 3 year growth rate.
-The more green and the more edges, the more desirable; the more red and the less edges, the less desirable.
 These factors are weighed and scaled to create a wide range of geometry, making stock data more easy to visualize than ever before.

 Compare up to three different stocks using updating financial data to easily inform your investment decisions.

-## Setting Up
+## Usage

+### User

+Stock Geometizer provides a fast means of visually understanding stocks and to comprehend important aspects of a stock as an intuitive reference for people just curious or serious investors.
+From the click of a button, a geometric representation of a stock is generated with these informative features:

+The more green and the more edges, the more desirable; the more red and the less edges, the less desirable.

+Outer Shape - Created based on 3 year growth rate and 26 week price return.

+Inner Shape - Created by buy, sell, hold, strong buy, and strong sell recommendations.

+### Developer

+The amount of geometrical shapes that can be compared can easily be scaled beyond or below the current three.
+This is due to abstractions created by numerous helper functions in stock_geometizer.cc.

+Formulas on weighing and scaling financial data for geometric features resides in finance_geometry.cc, which can be changed to modify which financial information is weighed more heavily or how greatly the colors or edges can vary for example.

+## Building the Project

 This was developed on the Mac OS X system and may not work on other platforms.
 This project uses the Cinder platform which can be downloaded from: https://libcinder.org/.
 Once the Cinder folder is downloaded, create the project from within the Cinder folder.
-Beyond the general app platform, Cinder is used to dynamically generate
+Beyond the general app platform, Cinder is used to dynamically generate geometric shapes integral to the data visualization aspect of the app.

 External libraries used: CPR and OpenSSL, nlohmann/json, and ImGui Cinder Block.

 Instructions to integrate these libraries:

-### Using CPR and OpenSSL
+### Setting up CPR and OpenSSL

 #### OpenSSL